When most people think about getting an STI, do they think about getting it twice? Probably not. But it’s possible.

 Additionally, lifestyle factors like smoking can impair immune function and increase the risk of persistent HPV infections.

-Another important factor is sexual behaviour.
+And, of course, another important factor is sexual behaviour.
 Having multiple sexual partners or a partner who has multiple partners can increase the risk of encountering different strains of HPV, leading to reinfection.

 Lastly, the type of HPV strain plays a role in reinfection.
 Some strains are more likely to cause persistent infections, while others may be cleared by the immune system more readily.
 High-risk HPV types, which are associated with cancers, can be particularly concerning if they persist or if reinfection occurs.

-Finding out you have HPV can be concerning, but it’s important to remember that HPV is very common and often doesn’t cause serious health problems.
+Finding out you have HPV can be concerning, but it’s important to remember that HPV is very common and usually doesn’t cause serious health problems.
 Most HPV infections clear up on their own within 2 years without causing any symptoms or long-term issues.
 In fact, many people who have HPV never even know they have it.

 Regular screenings, like Pap smears and HPV tests, are crucial for early detection and management of any potential issues.
+Speak to your family doctor or your gynaecologist if you have never done a smear test before (cytology test).

 One of the most effective methods of prevention is getting an HPV vaccine.